How many women in farming do you know? Of these, how many hold a managing role? Do they own their land?

 It actually seems that women are, in part, simply attracted to grassroots operations.
 The interesting (if controversial) article Why Agriculture Needs More Women points out the shortage of women executives in agribusiness.
-But, is this really such a bad thing?
+But, what is this really saying about women’s role in farming?
 While it is a dismal fact of modern food production, factory farming is not as ethical or healthy as small and conscientious operations.

 Real women, real work

 Think back to those female farmer friends of yours.
 Are they working towards a career at a large food business?
 Do they farm thousands of acres of mono-crops or work in feedlots?
 Or are they growing food they can feel good about for customers they care about?

 In my experience, women farm because they desire a sense of connection and freedom.
 I, myself, garden and go to market.
 This work helps me to achieve the life I want.
 The flexibility is a complement to my role as a mom.
 I gain a lot of fulfillment by working in a way that I feel betters the world and my own community.
 I also find endless opportunity for personal growth and learning through farming.

 Farming practices, education, and food accessibility also have a deep impact on the lives of women around the globe.
 A mother’s body supports and nourishes her child from conception through the breastfeeding years.
 Nutrition is of the utmost importance in allowing a child to thrive.
 A mother is also most likely to sacrifice her own food needs to offer more for her family in desperate times.

 While these facts apply to marginalized populations, they still speak to the key role of food production to the female demographic.